solid/solid-prep/src/sections/triggers.md

 # Triggers # {#triggers}

 The Solid Protocol [[!SOLID]] requires an LDP container's state is modified when certain HTTP events occur on a contained resource.
-Thus, an HTTP event on a resource can trigger a [=Solid server=] to transmit [PREP] notification on that resource or its container or both.
+Thus, an HTTP event on a resource can trigger a [=Solid server=] to transmit a [PREP] notification on that resource or its container or both.

 A [=Solid server=] implementing the [SUPER] on an LDP Resource SHOULD send a [PREP] notification to a [=Solid client=] upon the following triggers: